Linear Regression Explained, Step by Step

 Finding the Minimum: Normal Equation

-Linear regression as a problem is simple enough (mathematically speaking), that we can compute a function that gives us the ideal values for our mm and our bb directly.
+Linear regression as a problem is simple enough (mathematically speaking), that we can compute a function that gives us the ideal values for our and our directly.
 This means that we only have to solve one single equation, and we’re done.
 When something like this exists, we say that there is a closed-form solution for our problem.
 The corresponding function is then called a normal equation.
 Before we take a look at the normal equation though, let us first vectorize our MSE.
 We don’t have to do this, but doing this not only makes the normal equation look much neater, but it also makes this procedure easier and more efficient to implement.

 Adjustment: Vectorization